Home

 Protect your dog during the winter months - have you ever considered that the cold, frigid winter weather presents the same problems for your dog as it does for you?
 How will you know if your dog is uncomfortable during the winter?
 Well, a few signs are that the dog may shiver or hold up his paws as he walks about outside.

-If you leave your German Shepherd outside for long periods of time, your dog could also possibly experience hypothermia or frostbite.
+If you leave your German shepherd outside for long periods of time, your dog could also possibly experience hypothermia or frostbite.

 Be aware that road salts can cause sores to a dog's footpads.
 Road salts or any other ice-melting chemicals can also be very hazardous and possibly even life-threatening for any dog that ingests them, as can be antifreezes.